 Image via Pexels

 Being a full-time caregiver is hard.
-It doesn’t matter how much you love the person you are caring for, the role can take a toll on you physically, emotionally, and mentally.
+It doesn’t matter how much you love the person you are caring for; the role can take a toll on you physically, emotionally, and mentally.
 And if you’re honest with yourself, you might feel trapped on occasion, unable to envision yourself getting back out there, setting your own goals, and achieving those goals.

 Here’s the thing: You can still live your own life as a caregiver, and you can build confidence that will improve virtually every aspect of your life.
-And if you foster your health and wellbeing along the way, you will better be able to fill your role for your loved one.
+And if you foster your health and wellbeing along the way, you will be better able to fill your role for your loved one.
 Consider these practical ideas for decreasing stress and anxiety and re-entering the world with confidence.

 Have grace on yourself.